Agent Skills: Content access methodology

 Unpaywall browser extension

-Unpaywall finds free, legal copies of 20+ million academic papers.
+Unpaywall finds free, legal copies of 50M+ open-access academic records.

 # Unpaywall API (free, requires email for identification)